mohayonao/mml-emitter/README.md

   - `mml : string`
   - `context : AudioContext`
   - `currentTime : number`
-  - `$ : object` - variables which shared with other tracks
+  - `$ : object` - variables which shared with all tracks

 ###### Events